To Our Visitors

 Perkins House Museum will be closed for the 2017 season so that work can be undertaken to address structural issues.
 Our top priority is to ensure the safety of staff and visitors while this preservation project goes forward.
 The museum is expected to re-open in 2018.

-Communities, Culture and Heritage staff are working in partnership with the Department of Transportation and Infrastructure Renewal to ensure that the Nova Scotia Museum’s heritage buildings are preserved according to the Standards and Guidelines for the Conservation of Historic Places in Canada.
-We understand and appreciate public concerns over the closure of this site and are working to address these issues.
-We will continue to communicate any changes on the status of the museum through this website.
+We understand and appreciate public concerns over the closure of this site and will continue to communicate any changes on the status of the museum through this website.

 A Colonial Treasure